What to know about asthma, COPD, and how they may overlap

 • Avoiding triggers

-• Taking your daily, or maintenance inhalers
+• Taking your daily, or maintenance, inhalers and oral medications

-Smoking can’t cause asthma, but it can trigger attacks, make it harder to fight lung infections and increase your risk of developing COPD.
 “People with asthma are actually more likely to damage their lungs with cigarette smoke,” says Roy.
-“It puts them a slightly higher risk for COPD than the average person.”
+“It puts them at a slightly higher risk for COPD than the average person.”

 Can asthma cause COPD?